Eventyret/Padawan/README.md

 ### Running the tool

-- Please install the tool using npm `npm install -g padawan`
+1. Please install the tool using npm `npm install -g @eventyret/padawan`
+2. You can now use `padwan` or `padawan` to start the application

 ## Development